The Invincible Iron Fold

 Robby led me into the art room of the school.
 It didn’t make sense to me that F.O.L.D. apparently have all access to the school in the off hours but here we were.
 Rob turned on the light and sat down at one of the tables.
 He motioned for me to sit as well.

 “So, since Director Adams gave you a red and yellow paper, he obviously wants you to make one of the more iconic armors, like the Mark 3, maybe.
-No other colors, like the Mark 1, or the Gemini, or heaven forbid the Endo-Sym.
+No other colors, like the Mark 1, or the Gemini, or even the awesome Endo-Sym.
 However, if you really want to make any of those, I bet Director Adams would let you; just please, promise me that you won’t make the Liefeld armor.”

 I stared at him like a deer caught in headlights.